 So it’s good to remember that your child’s hurt is not permanent.
 The reality is you can learn listening tools that can help your child with almost anything.

-You can learn tools to help your child every single day for the rest of your lives.
+You can learn tools to help your child every single day for the rest of your life.

 You can’t lift all hurts between today and tomorrow, but you can do one healing thing between today and tomorrow.
 You can initiate one good playtime, with lots of laughter (no tickling!); or one good Staylistening, where you move in close when they cry and listen warmly and respectfully to them.